grocerycrud/documentation/2.x/api/set-dependent-relation.md

 </code></pre>

 In case you would like to see the results of the above example we do have the data copied here: <a href="https://gist.github.com/scoumbourdis/bc72fce984fedb2d57e4256bc438c4ae">https://gist.github.com/scoumbourdis/bc72fce984fedb2d57e4256bc438c4ae</a>

-<strong>Notice:</strong> Please have in mind that for the performance of the website we did add the full list of cities only for Greece and United Kingdom.
-Other than that they are few cities for France and Italy in case you would like to test it.

-`embed:demo_set-dependent-relation`